Passages Terms and Conditions

 The participants assure that they are healthy, can swim, and have informed themselves about the general risks of sailing.
 They confirm that they participate in the sailing voyage at their own risk.

-These terms and conditions form the legal basis of a contract between the Association and the Member under Swiss law.
-The Association operates as an organizer under Swiss Code of Obligations (OR) and has no right to act on behalf of or enter into agreements with third parties.
+These terms and conditions form the legal foundations of a contract between the G8SC and the Member under Swiss law.
+The Association operates as an organizer under Swiss Code of Obligations and has no right to act on behalf of or enter into agreements with third parties.

 2.3 Non-Package Travel Clarification